These are the absolute best Game Pass games that you can play on your phone

 NieR:Automata

 At the time of writing, this is one of my two top picks for this list.
 Nier: Automata, stylized as NieR: Automata, is truly a wonderful game.
 It's difficult figuring out where to start with this one because there's so much about this game.
-It combines fantastic combat with a truly incredible story featuring the now iconic 2B combat android.
+It combines fantastic combat with a truly incredible story featuring the now-iconic 2B combat android.

 Nier: Automata is set thousands and thousands of years into the future.
 Humanity is nearly extinct from a war with alien invaders, and they send androids out to fight a new proxy war.
 You start as one of those androids, YoRHa No. 2 Type B, as she investigates alien machine activity at a factory.
 She meets up with 9S, a scout model, and together they learn the truth about the machines, the war, and their purpose.

 Many people complete the playthrough as 2B and think they've finished the game.
 Ha, far from it!
 Nier: Automata contains 26 endings, one for each letter of the alphabet.
-Don't worry; only endings A-E are gameplay; F-Z are for some kind of failure state like self-destruction.
-The second playthrough, you'll play mostly the same story as 9S, but once you finish endings A and B, which act as sort of a prologue, you get into the real meat of the game.
+Don't worry.
+Only endings A-E are gameplay while F-Z are for some kind of failure state like self-destruction.
+In the second playthrough, you'll play mostly the same story as 9S, but once you finish endings A and B, which act as sort of a prologue, you get into the real meat of the game.
 Just play see it to the end of endings C or D (you have to choose one or the other), and you'll see why I love this game.

 Ori and the Blind Forest

-One of the cutest games on this list, Ori and the Blind Forest came out to nearly universal praise for its platforming and Metroidvania identity.
+One of the cutest games on this list, Ori and the Blind Forest, came out to nearly universal praise for its platforming and Metroidvania identity.
 It's truly a fantastic game with tight controls, gorgeous visuals, an incredible soundtrack that is quite emotional, and a story that keeps you gripped the whole time.

+You play as Ori, a small forest sprite who must purge a dark, malignant force from the world.
+The forest is dangerous and forbidding, and saving it means Ori must put themselves in some terrifying situations with the help of their light helper, Sein.

 We're big fans of Metroidvanias here, so Ori and the Blind Forest was an immediate pick for this list when we saw it'd be available on Xbox cloud gaming.
-I don't want to say too much more about this game because I don't want to spoil the experience for you.
-Seriously, try this game out.
+I don't want to say too much more about this game because I don't want to spoil the experience for you, but you should seriously try this game out.

 Ori and the Will of the Wisps

 If you thought we gushed about Ori and the Blind Forest, then wait until you hear about its sequel, Ori and the Will of the Wisps.
 Everything that made the first game great is even better in the follow-up, and we couldn't be happier.
-I haven't gotten a chance to play this game yet, but our sister site Windows Central gave it a glowing review.
-Considering how much I adored the first one, you can bet that I'll be giving this one a try.
+Our sister site Windows Central gave it a glowing review.

+Following the events of the first game, Ori and their owl friend Ku travel to a new land that is also plagued by darkness, and events conspire to separate them.
+Now Ori must find their way back to Ku using a whole new suite of combat moves and special abilities to navigate the new, dark world around them.

 Much like the first game, Will of the Wisps features utterly breath-taking visuals.
-I've been amazed at screenshots and videos.
 To accompany that and the near-flawless gameplay is a beautiful score to draw you into the world.
 The whole game just brings pure joy, and we heartily recommend it.

-Take what the first game did right, and up the ante; that's what Ori and the Will of the Wisps did.
-It looks even better than its predecessor, with another excellent score and refinement of the superb Metroidvania gameplay.

 Remnant: From the Ashes